codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Altering-tables-d956.md

 - `ADD`
 Adds columns together with its data types to an existing table
 - `CHANGE`
-Updates the name of an existing table column as well as its data type
+Updates the name of an existing table column as well as its data type definition
 - `DROP`
 Deletes or removes columns (and their data)